What Is a California Restraining Order and How Does It Work?

-What is a Protection Order?
+What Is a California Restraining Order?

 Definition and purpose